IDA 2025 Definition of Dyslexia

 _________________________________________________________________________________________________________________________________________________________________________________________________

-Brief Context.
-The 2025 revised definition of dyslexia reflects both continuity and growth in the field’s understanding of dyslexia ’including the recognition that dyslexia occurs across languages and often impacts many aspects of the individual’s life beyond reading.
-It builds on IDAs 2002 working definition, preserving key elements while integrating insights gained over the last two decades.
-Below, our draft explanations are organized by sentence in the definition:
+Context.
+The 2025 updated definition of dyslexia reflects both continuity and growth in the field’s understanding of dyslexia ’including the recognition that dyslexia occurs across languages and often impacts many aspects of the individual’s life beyond reading.
+It builds on IDA’s 2002 working definition, preserving key elements while integrating insights gained over the last two decades.
+Below, we walk readers through each sentence in the 2025 definition, explaining why we used key words and phrases.

 Dyslexia is a specific learning disability characterized by difficulties in word reading and/or spelling that involve accuracy, speed, or both and vary depending on the orthography.

-The definition also specifies that literacy difficulties can involve accuracy and/or speed, which are key components of word-level automaticity.
-These factors, in turn, support text-level fluency.
+The definition also specifies that literacy difficulties can involve accuracy, speed, or both.
+These are key components of word-level automaticity, which in turn, support text-level fluency.
 The phrase depending on the orthography acknowledges the understanding that languages have different orthographies, writing systems used to represent their spoken language, and the features of these systems often determine which characteristics are more prominent.
 For example, in languages with consistent relationships between written language units and spoken language units, difficulties with speed are more prevalent than difficulties with accuracy.
-With respect to the definition’s use of “and/or” spelling, it should be noted that in some languages the term “word formation” is often a preferred term.
+The phrase or both reflects this cross-linguistic evidence that accuracy and speed difficulties may co-occur or appear separately.

 These difficulties occur along a continuum of severity and persist even with instruction that is effective for the individual’s peers.